ton-community/ton-docs/docs/v3/guidelines/ton-connect/guidelines/developers.md

 - [@tonconnect/ui-react](https://github.com/ton-connect/sdk/tree/main/packages/ui-react) - TON Connect User Interface (UI) for React applications

-TonConnect UI React is a React UI kit for the TonConnect SDK.
-Use it to connect your app to TON wallets via TonConnect protocol in React apps.
+`@tonconnect/ui-react` is a React UI kit for the TON Connect SDK.
+Use it to connect your app to TON wallets via TON Connect protocol in React apps.

 * Example of a DApp with `@tonconnect/ui-react`: [GitHub](https://github.com/ton-connect/demo-dapp-with-react-ui)
 * Example of deployed `demo-dapp-with-react-ui`: [GitHub](https://ton-connect.github.io/demo-dapp-with-react-ui/)